-To understand - "below what" it is important to know that the light visible to the human eye is on the continuum between the red and the purple and is known to us as the colors of the rainbow of.
-But there are two other non- visible areas of light that are:
+To understand below what, we need to know that the light visible to the human eye is on the continuum (spectrum) between red and purple and is known to us as the colors of the rainbow.
+But there are two non-visible areas of light that are:

-1. The area below the red light called: infrared light.
+1. The area below red light called infrared light.

-The following diagram illustrates the spectrum of light - that is, the sequence of colors created from the breaking of the rays of light
+The following diagram illustrates the spectrum of light - that is, the sequence of colors created when rays of light break.

-The infrared radiation can be detected by the heat it emits.
-Therefore, it is used for various purposes in medicine, one of them being a device for measuring body temperature that does not require contact with the body.
+Infrared radiation can be detected by the heat it emits.
+Therefore, it is used for various purposes in medicine, one of them being a device for measuring body temperature that does not require physical contact with the body.

 So how does an infrared thermometer work?

-The technology is based on the fact that the human body and various objects emit infrared energy.
+The technology is based on the fact that the human body and other objects emit infrared energy.
 What happens to this radiation?
-This radiation is recorded in the detector camera of the device and translated into temperature.
+This radiation is recorded by the detection camera of the device and translated into temperature.